smhall97/academic-community-equity-tools/action_plan.md

 # Action Plan

-This tool is aimed at helping people engage with the content of this Ten Simple Rules pape in a way that does not involve massive bodies of text.
 The action plan details stepas that can be taken to put the Rules into action.
 Please adapt the content and/or design/format of this sheet to suit your needs.

-Each Rule is accompanied by a question, an action, a rationale and the chance for reflection:
+Each action by a question, an action, a rationale and the chance for reflection:

 - The **question** is set up to help organisers identify a problem, or point for action within the organisation
 - The **action** is a set of concrete steps to tackle these points to get started on an inclusive event planning journey.